Networks of Causal Abstractions: A Sheaf-theoretic Framework: Learning causal abstraction networks

-\spara{Search procedure.} Consider $\chi$ as above.
-For each $\covM_i$, $i \in [N]$, compute the eigenvalues.
-We encode possible CA relations according to \Cref{th:existenceCA} into a strictly lower triangular binary matrix $\mathbf{P} \in \{0,1\}^{N \times N}$.
-Rather then applying \Cref{th:existenceCA} $N(N-1)/2$ times we fill $\mathbf{P}$ by leveraging the compositionality of CAs.
-Specifically, we first apply \Cref{th:existenceCA} to the $N-1$ SCM pairs on the first subdiagonal, i.e., to consecutive neighbors in the chain $\chi_1\!-\!\chi_2\!-\!\ldots\!-\!\chi_N$.
-We then set to $1$ the entries of $\mathbf{P}$ corresponding to pairs satisfying \Cref{th:existenceCA}, leaving the others null.
-After, we set $\mathbf{P}$ equal to its transitive closure.
+Let us consider a collection of Gaussian mixtures.
+For each mixture covariance $\covM_i$ (cf. \cref{eq:gmm_sigma}), $i \in [N]$, we compute its eigenvalues.
+We encode possible CA relations according to Cor.\nb\ref{cor:spectral_interlacing_gmm} into a strictly lower triangular binary matrix $\mathbf{P} \in \{0,1\}^{N \times N}$.
+Rather then applying Cor.\nb\ref{cor:spectral_interlacing_gmm} $N(N-1)/2$ times we fill $\mathbf{P}$ by leveraging the compositionality of CAs.
+Specifically, we first apply Cor.\nb\ref{cor:spectral_interlacing_gmm} to the $N-1$ MCM pairs on the first subdiagonal, i.e., to consecutive neighbors in the chain $\chi_1\!-\!\chi_2\!-\!\ldots\!-\!\chi_N$.
+We then set to $1$ the entries of $\mathbf{P}$ corresponding to pairs satisfying Cor.\nb\ref{cor:spectral_interlacing_gmm}, leaving the others null.
+Afterward, we set $\mathbf{P}$ equal to its transitive closure.
 Next, we move to the second subdiagonal.
-At this stage, it is necessary to test at most $N\!-\!2$ SCM pairs, since some entries may already have been filled through the transitive closure at the previous step.
+At this stage, it is necessary to test at most $N\!-\!2$ MCM pairs, since some entries may already have been filled through the transitive closure at the previous step.
 After the update, we apply again the transitive closure.
 We repeat this procedure for all remaining subdiagonals.

-Once $\mathbf{P}$ is constructed, we solve the local problems corresponding to its non-null entries.
+Once $\mathbf{P}$ is constructed, we solve the local CLCA learning problems corresponding to its non-null entries by means of a \textsc{LocalSolver} detailed in \cref{subsec:local-prob}.
 Here too, the number of subproblems to be solved can be reduced by exploiting transitive closure.
-Consider an initial empty $N \times N$ binary matrix $\mathbf{A}$.
-We first solve the local problems for the nonnull entries of the first subdiagonal of $\mathbf{P}$, and set to $1$ the entries of $\mathbf{A}$ whenever the CLCA holds, i.e., when the stopping criteria for the local problem are matched.
+Let $\A \in [0,1]^{N\times N}$ encode the transitive reduction of all possible CLCA relations implied by the compositionality property, and let it be initialized as empty.
+We first solve the local problems for the nonnull entries of the first subdiagonal of $\mathbf{P}$, and set to $1$ the entries of $\mathbf{A}$ whenever the CLCA holds, i.e., when \textsc{LocalSolver} finds a solution such that the convergence criteria for the local problem are matched.
 We then compute the transitive closure of $\mathbf{A}$ and remove from $\mathbf{P}$ those entries already implied by this closure.
-The same procedure is applied iteratively to the subsequent subdiagonals.
-By construction, the learned $\mathbf{A}$ is the transitive reduction of all possible CA relations implied by the compositionality property.
+The same procedure is applied iteratively to the subsequent subdiagonals. \cref{alg:search_proc} summarizes the search procedure.